Date and Dose Remaining Calculator

 For example:

-- If you take 2 pills a day and have 30 pills left, you’re using 2 pills per day.
+- If you take 2 pills a day and have 30 pills left, you’re using 2 pills per day, which is your daily dose.

 Calculate How Many Days Your Supply Will Last